microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 <img src="./media/image5.png" style="width:5in;height:4in" />

-Figure 3: Evaluation of DeepSpeed Sequence and Megatron LM on 30B parameter model with dense attention
+Figure 3: Evaluation of DeepSpeed and Megatron LM sequence parallelism on 30B parameter model with dense attention

 Sparse Attention Evaluation